elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 <CloseAllAnswers />

-### What is the goal when it comes to coding style in relation to programming?
+### When it comes to coding style and application development, what is the goal?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The goal is to take a complex task and code it in a way that is both correct and human-readable.
+  <div><strong>Interview Response:</strong> The goal is to take a complex task and code it correctly and human-readable.
 </div>

 <div></div><br />

 :::note
-There are several styling guides that help programmers reach this goal.
+Several code styling guides help programmers reach this goal.
 :::

   </div>